miklevin/MikeLev.in/_posts/2025-03-26-fastlite-todo-app.md

 right before you ask it to do the thing, and it slips JSON into the response stream.
 But now there's MCP, and if that home-spun function tool calling broke when I externalized Todo, so be it!
-It was a chance to gut out some old code that the LLMs themselves call fragile, haha!
+It was a chance to gut out some old code that the LLMs themselves call fragile, ahaha!
 MCP is the right way to do that stuff these days, or at least formal tool-call protocol per one of the competing protocols.